Anusha512/Cache/readme.md

-#Hint
+#Build

+`make clean && make`

-If you got a compile error in Ubuntu, just try
+If you get a compile error in Ubuntu, just try

 `sudo apt-get install g++-4.8-multilib`